cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-01-10-creativity-just-became-the-most-practical-skill.md

 This matters because creativity is often the product of collisions of new ideas, not contemplation of what's alrady known.
 If you only consume polished conclusions, you train your mind to reproduce conclusions.
 If you collect fragments, you give your mind raw material.
-This is how “random” insights become repeatable.
+This is how random insights become repeatable.

 So build a liquid network on purpose.